Qubic-World/qubicli-miner-installer/README.md

 Script for quick start of qubic.li miner

+Without this script, you can install qubic.li miner using the instructions: [qubic.li client](https://github.com/qubic-li/client)

 # Miner name

 The name for the miner is generated from hostname and ip